apache/flink/docs/ops/filesystems/oss.md

 ### Shaded Hadoop OSS file system

-To use `flink-oss-fs-hadoop,` copy the respective JAR file from the `opt` directory to a directory in `plugins` directory of your Flink distribution before starting Flink, e.g.
+To use `flink-oss-fs-hadoop`, copy the respective JAR file from the `opt` directory to a directory in `plugins` directory of your Flink distribution before starting Flink, e.g.

 {% highlight bash %}
 mkdir ./plugins/oss-fs-hadoop